 Although there is no real evidence that this technique produces better music or sound quality, some artists prefer to use it because they find it comfortable and they can get feedback from their audiences in real time.

-The singer’s station is often used by amateur singers, musicians with a limited budget and those who want to record music in the comforts of their home.
-It consists of a boom mic stand to hang the mic over and above the music stand, microphone, pop filter (optional), and headphones.
+The singer’s station is often used by amateur singers, musicians with a limited budget, and those who want to record music in the comfort of their home.
+It consists of a boom mic stand to hang the mic over and above the music stand, a microphone, a pop filter (optional), and headphones.

 The quality of sound and music recorded using this technique is often affected by foot tapping and sound reflections coming from the floor.
 It’s recommended to use soft cloth material to cover the metal music stand and to place the entire station on a rug or carpet.
 Doing so will allow you to accurately assess vibrations.